 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on February 6, 2012, in Landscapes/Geography, Politics and tagged canada, Great Northern Peninsula, Labrador, Marine Atlantic, Newfoundland & Labrador, Paris, Strait of Belle Isle, Trans-Labrador Highway.
+Posted on February 6, 2012, in Nature, Politics and tagged canada, Great Northern Peninsula, Labrador, Marine Atlantic, Newfoundland & Labrador, Paris, Strait of Belle Isle, Trans-Labrador Highway.
 Bookmark the permalink.
 4 Comments.